jbs-public-function/leet-code/README.md

 ```shell
 python -m pytest tests
 ```
-Additionally, leetcode challenges will be written as `unittest.TestCase` class and should be run as tests
+Additionally, leetcode challenges will be written as `unittest.TestCase` classes and should be run as tests

 ## black
 run `black` on `leet_code/*` code